Graduate Diploma in Business Administration (Health)

 Recommended Study Pattern

-Students complete six core (compulsory) subjects and two subjects chosen from a range of available health subjects aimed at providing students a sound understanding and appreciation of the context in which organisations operate including the impact of global economic, social, environmental and ethical and business conditions and practices with a focus in health.
+Students complete six core (compulsory) topics and two topics chosen from a range of available health topics aimed at providing students a sound understanding and appreciation of the context in which organisations operate including the impact of global economic, social, environmental and ethical and business conditions and practices with a focus in health.

 Health subjects require students to attend intensive workshops on-campus.